 What Is Karl Fischer Titration?

-Karl Fischer titration is a titration method which uses volumetric or coulometric titration to determine the trace quantity of water present in a given analyte.
+Karl Fischer titration is a titration method that uses volumetric or coulometric titration to determine the quantity of water present in a given analyte.
 This method for quantitative chemical analysis was developed by the German chemist Karl Fischer in the year 1935, Today, specialized titrators (known as Karl Fischer titrators) are available to carry out such titrations.

 Karl Fischer Titration Equipment

 Drying tube, sample injection cap, electrode analysis, Drain cook, a cathode chamber, detection electrode, rotor, anode chamber, KF reagent.

 Ingredients of KF reagent: